sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 For a official documentations on PKCE OAuth2 flow refer to [this](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce).

 This is a short demo which will use my [authorization server](https://authorization.sonam.cloud/issuer), an OAuth2 server.
-I will then show the Nextjs project that uses the NextAuth lirbary to login and get user information.
+I will then show the Nextjs project that uses the NextAuth library to login and get user information.

 ## Create a Pkce Client in Authorization server
 First we need to create a Public PKCE client on the Authorization server.